tracelytics/pageguide/README.md

 * [License](#license)

 ## How-To:
-1. Add references in your code to pageguide.js, jQuery & pageguide.css
+1. Add references in your code to jQuery, pageguide.min.js & pageguide.min.css
 2. Add a document ready callback to setup the page guide
 3. Add a simple `<ul>` to the bottom of the pages you want the pageguide to appear on.
 4. Customize the page guide tour title.